Observing network dynamics through sentinel nodes: Results

 We compare the $100$ sentinel node sets with two natural alternatives.
 First, we examine completely random node sets, obtained by selecting $n$ nodes with uniform probability from across the network.
-Such random $n$-plets show highly inconsistent results, with $\varepsilon$ ranging across two orders of magnitude (Fig.\ \ref{fig:comp-nets}a, green squares).
+Such random $n$-plets show highly inconsistent results, with $\varepsilon$ ranging across two or more orders of magnitude (Fig.\ \ref{fig:comp-nets}a, green squares).
+These large and diverse errors were consistently observed across our $20$ networks.
 Hence, not surprisingly, our optimized $S$, perform substantially better than random.
 As a more challenging contender, we next consider degree-preserving random node sets (Fig.\ \ref{fig:comp-nets}a, orange triangles).
 To construct these sets, we begin with the best performing optimized node set among the $100$ runs, namely, the one with the smallest $\varepsilon$.
 We denote this winning node set by $\tilde{S}$.
 A degree-preserving set consists of randomly selected nodes that have the same degree sequence as $\tilde{S}$.
 The idea is to generate node sets that have similar characteristics to the best performing set detected across all optimization runs.
 For example, if the $n = 4$ nodes in $\tilde{S}$ have degrees $k = 1, 3, 3$, and $8$, then we generate degree-preserving sets by sampling one node with degree $k = 1$ uniformly at random from the network, two nodes with degree $k = 3$, and one final node with degree $k = 8$.
 Such degree-preserving node sets are superior to random sets, but are still consistently outperformed by our optimized $S$.
-Taken together, in Fig.\ \ref{fig:comp-nets}a, we find that the optimized sets (blue) are better than $93\%$ of the degree-preserving node sets, and $100\%$ of the completely random node sets.
+Taken together, in Fig.\ \ref{fig:comp-nets}a, we find that the optimized sets (blue) are better than $99.3\%$ of the degree-preserving node sets, and $100\%$ of the completely random node sets.

-In Fig.\ \ref{fig:comp-nets}b, we show a similar analysis for a Barab\'{a}si-Albert (BA) network with $N = 10^3$ nodes.
-We observe an even more dramatic advantage to the optimized $S$.
-This is further supported in Supplementary Section \ref{sec:compare-networks}, where we repeat this examination on all $20$ networks combined with our four different dynamic models.
+In Fig.\ \ref{fig:comp-nets}b, we show a similar analysis for the susceptible-infectious-susceptible (SIS) epidemic dynamics, confirming similar results.
+This is further supported in Supplementary Section S4 (see Fig.~S5), where we repeat this examination on two other dynamics models.
 Quite consistently, across all network/dynamics combinations, the optimized $S$ supersedes completely random and degree-preserving random node sets $100\%$ and $96.8\%$ of the time, respectively.